toddcf/toddcf-author/README.md

 ### All

 - Style h1, h2, etc. for master CSS.
+- Remove any Google Font links you don't wind up using.
+(Streamline load time.)
 - Link favicon.
 - Footer:
   - Set all ABOUT links in footer, once those pages are ready.